Nissi-Olugbode/Students-habits-vs-Academic-performance/README.md

 ### Exploratory Data Analysis
 This involved exloring of the data to analyze the following:
+- Provide recommendation to help with the lowest performing students performance
+- Highlight the study habits of the highest performing student
+- Identify if parental education level affects performance of students
+- Identify the effect of part time job on students performance
+- Identify if students with high attendance percentage also have high exam scores

 ### Power BI dashboard
 Download full .pbix file [here.]()
 - The analysis includes a interactive Power BI dashboard with the following visualizations;
   -- attendance percentage group and exam score
 -- exercise frequency group and exam score
 -- sleep hours group and exam score
 -- study hours per day group and exam score